kazekagegaara/ramm/README.md

 ```

 ### Run
 You can choose to build the source code again, or you can directly use the build folder.
-To run, please execute the following commands :
+To run, please execute the following commands from the root level of this repository.
+The source file should also be at the root level.

 #### OSX/Unix/Linux users